-Prerequisite: SEC 122 with grade of "C" or better or proficiency test with instructor.
+Prerequisite: SEC 122 with a grade of "C" or better or consent of the instructor.

 SEC 225 Shorthand II (4-2) 5 hrs.
 Continues strengthening of dictation speed and developing competence in transcribing mailable letters.
 Drills to reinforce vocabulary, mechanics of English, and office style dictation will be extensively used.

-Prerequisite: SEĆ 098 or SEC 125 with a grade of "C" or a writing speed of 80 words per minute and SEC 122 or proficiency test with instructor.
+Prerequisite: SEC 125 with a grade of "C" or a writing speed of 80 words per minute and SEC 122.